hannahchan/LokiLoggingProvider/Docs/GettingStarted.md

 # Getting Started

-If you are intending to help develop and contribute to the Loki Logging Provider package, this guide is meant to help you setup your development environment.
+If you are intending to help develop and contribute to the Loki logging provider package, this guide is meant to help you setup your development environment.

 ## Local Development